Current Treats Studios Tenants & Founders

 Rickie Barnett grew up in the Northern California city of Redding.
 He attended California State University, Chico, receiving a Bachelors of Fine Art degree with an emphasis in painting and ceramics.
 After Graduating in the fall of 2013 he took up a year long position as an Artist in Residence at Taos Clay Studio in Taos, NM.
 He then moved to Seattle for a long term position as a Studio assistant to Deborah Schwartzkopf at Rat City Studios.
 During this time he also worked for sculptor George Rodriguez.
 In 2016, he moved to North Carolina, to become a studio assistant to ceramic sculptors, Cristina Cordova and Jeannine Marchand.
 His work has been shown both internationally and nationally.
 He has taught and done numerous short term residencies all over the country.
 Currently, he lives near Penland School of Craft, where he shares a home and studio with his partner, Lynne Hobaica, in the beautiful Blue Ridge Mountains.
 Visit Rickie’s website.

 Shae Bishop is an artist who examines the relationships between ceramics and textiles by making wearable garment sculptures.
 Originally from Kentucky, he studied ceramics and art history at the Kansas City Art Institute.
 He has exhibited nationally and internationally and done residencies at The Archie Bray Foundation in Montana, Red Star Studios in Kansas City, San Diego State University, and elsewhere in the US, as well as in Hungary, Turkey, and Indonesia.
-He has been part of the Penland area artist community for the last 8 years.
 When not in the studio he can be found in the river looking for salamanders.
 Visit Shae’s website.

 Erin E. Castellan is an artist who crafts physical images using thread, beads, paint, and found fabrics.
 In this digital world of slick screens and quick images, she is interested in promoting slow viewing experiences and intimate, tactile engagements.
 Erin received a BFA in Textile Design from the Rhode Island School of Design, and an MFA in Painting from Indiana University, but it is her time spent living and working at craft schools that she values most.
 Erin recently moved to the Spruce Pine area and is the Gallery Coordinator at Penland School of Craft.
 When not busy in the studio, she enjoys digging in the dirt, growing food, hiking, and watching the changing light outdoors.
 Visit Erin’s website.